-The English Department is striving to increase and improve our students’ writing, not only in their English classes, but across the entire curriculum.
-We are working with every department on campus to read an “Article a Week” of informational text that ties into various subject areas and prompt discussions in multiple classes.
+Army and Navy Academy is striving to increase and improve our students’ writing, not only in their English classes, but across the entire curriculum.
+We work together with all departments on campus to ensure that cadets are building their knowledge base so they are prepared for the next class.

 Much of our teaching is theme-based, and we pride ourselves on guiding students to discovery and enhancing higher level critical thinking skills with “Essential Questions” that tie in personal experiences, current events, and societal issues within literature.

 AP English Language & Composition